Treat your asthma and breathe easier

 If traditional asthma treatments aren’t effective at controlling your symptoms, you may have a more severe type of asthma that requires a more comprehensive therapy plan.
 Newer treatment options for severe asthma include:

-• Biologics, which are administered as injections or infusions to target a particular cell or protein in the body to help prevent inflammation in the airways
+• Biologics: These are administered as injections or infusions to target a particular cell or protein in the body to help prevent inflammation in the airways.

-• Bronchial thermoplasty, a series of procedures that use heat to reduce excess smooth muscle in the airways
+• Bronchial thermoplasty: This is a series of procedures that use heat to reduce excess smooth muscle in the airways.

-Regardless of which type of treatment your HCP prescribes, it’s important to ask about any side effects to be aware of.
+Regardless of which type of treatment your HCP prescribes, it’s important to ask about any side effects you need to be aware of.

 Your asthma action plan